thuang45/CS131-F22-TestcasesForAll/README.md

 - 20% of the test cases we evaluate your code on; these are the test cases that are public on Gradescope
     - `testsv*` contains source (`.src`), expected (`.exp`), and standard input (`.in`) files for programs that should interpret and run without errors
     - `failsv*` contains source (`.src`), expected (`.exp`), and standard input (`.in`) files for programs that should interpret successfully, but error
-- canonical solutions for the past projects:
-  - Carey's solution for Project 1: `interpreterv1.py`, `env_v1.py`, `func_v1.py`, and `tokenize.py`.
-More on this in the [project template repo](https://github.com/UCLA-CS-131/fall-22-proj-starter).

 This repository does not contain:

 - 80% of the test cases we evaluate your code on
 - the plagiarism checker, which is closed-source
 - the Docker configuration for the deployment; this is managed by Gradescope
+- canonical solutions for the past projects - those are in the [project template repo](https://github.com/UCLA-CS-131/fall-22-proj-starter)

 We'll note that with the current setup, we grant **five seconds for each test case to run**.